 4. Saint martin (from tours)

 This is an absolutely amazing sculpture.
 It's in an absolutely unbelievably good state.
 Of course, I cannot say that it was never, like for instance in the 15th century, restored.
 However, I can tell you that it looks absolutely fantastic and the horse is definitely out of this world.
-This rider had number "9" in the exhibition catalogue "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris where this piece is depicted on page 8.
-For more details, see catalogue-link here.
+This rider had number "9" in the exhibition catalog "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris where this piece is depicted on page 8.
+For more details, see catalog link here.

 5. "SAINT JACQUES LE MAJEUR"